Gender Equality in Academia and Research

 PROMOTING GENDER EQUALITY IN RESEARCH

-Belgium has specific laws and policies to improve gender equality in research institutions (research and decision-making) launched at the level of the Flemish and French Communities.
+Belgium has specific laws and policies in place to improve gender equality in research institutions (research and decision-making) at the level of the Flemish and French Communities.

-In Flanders, a set of decrees was issued in 2012 which set up targets for the participation of the underrepresented sex in decision-making bodies of public universities.
-The participation of women in research was also indirectly addressed by providing incentives for receiving funding through the special research funds (Bijzonder Onderzoeksfondsen, valid from 1 January 2013).
-In particular the new legislation prescribed that:
+In Flanders, a set of decrees issued in 2012 foresee targets for the participation of the underrepresented sex in public universities’ decision-making bodies.
+Women’s participation in research is also indirectly addressed through special research funds (Bijzonder Onderzoeksfondsen, valid from 1 January 2013).
+The legislation stipulates that:

-- One of the performance indicators used to calculate the funding amount per university is a diversity parameter that looks at the number of female researchers at postdoctoral and permanent level.
+- One of the performance indicators used to calculate the funding amount per university is a diversity parameter that looks at the number of women researchers at postdoctoral/permanent level;

-- If one of the sexes at postdoctoral and permanent level (per faculty) is underrepresented, in recruitment procedures with equal candidates priority must be given to the underrepresented sex.
+- If one of the sexes at post-doctoral/permanent level (per faculty) is underrepresented, they must be given priority in recruitment procedures with equally qualified candidates;

-- The headmasters of the universities of the Flemish Community were required to submit (by early 2014) a proposal on the actions to be taken in favour of the gender balance.
+- The rectors of the universities of the Flemish Community were required to submit a proposal on the actions to be taken on gender balance (by early 2014).

 Other stimulatory initiatives

-The key responsible actors are the Flemish and French-speaking Ministries of Higher Education and Research, and of Equal Opportunities.
+The key responsible actors are the Flemish and French-speaking Ministries of Higher Education and Research and Ministries of Equal Opportunities.

-BeWiSe (Belgian Women in Science Association), a non-profit organisation, is supporting the role and position of women in science via mentoring programmes, seminars and other events.
+The ‘Belgian Women in Science Association’ (BeWiSe) is a non-profit organisation that supports the role and position of women in science via mentoring, seminars and events.

 INITIATIVES FOR GENDER EQUALITY BY RESEARCH PERFORMING ORGANISATIONS

-- write an annual report on the gender balance in their university, including an inventory on gender policies within the institution;
+- Compile an annual report on gender balance, including a list of gender policies within the university;

-- ensure networking between all people involved in gender issues in the university;
+- Facilitate networking between all people involved in gender issues at the university;

-- propose, in collaboration with the academic authorities, an action plan to foster gender balance in the universities of the Wallonia-Brussels Federation.
+- Propose an action plan to foster gender balance in the university, in collaboration with academic authorities.

-All universities, except Saint-Louis, seem to have complied with the above requirements.
-Some French-speaking universities have initiated the drafting process of the Gender Action Plans.
+All universities seem to have complied with the above requirements.
+Most French-speaking universities initiated the drafting process of the GAPs for 2020.